shopgate/connect-doc/markdown/guides/commerce/cart-integration/connect-your-shop/full-requirements.md

 The source code of your implementation is formatted according to coding standards defined for the used language.

 ### Description
-Apply the following coding standards in order to fulfil Shopgate’s quality requirements for a Connection to Shopgate:
+Apply the following coding standards in order to fulfil Shopgates quality requirements for a Connection to Shopgate:

 - PHP: Coding Standards
 - Java: Oracle Code Conventions for the Java Programming Language